transmission-rails/transmission-rpc-ruby/README.md

 To find all the torrent [accessors](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt#L127) & [mutators](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt#L90) visit [spec](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt)

+#### Change torrent location

+    id = 1
+    torrent = Transmission::Model::Torrent.find(id)

+    # Copies torrent to new location
+    torrent.set_location '/some/new/path'

+    # Moves torrent to new location
+    torrent.set_location '/some/new/path', true

 #### Start & Stop all torrents

 You can also start and stop all torrents